osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 There are five built-in roles, which cannot be removed from a tenant.

 - **Account Administrator** - OCS Administrator of OCS who is granted full permissions throughout OCS, by default.
-- **Account Contributor** - Granted read and write permissions throughout OCS by default.
+- **Account Contributor** - Granted read and write permissions throughout OCS, by default.
 - **Account Data Steward** - Not granted any specific permissions by default.
 - **Account Viewer** - Not granted any specific permissions by default.
 - **Account Member** - Automatically granted to any user or client in OCS, and granted read access throughout OCS by default.